top of page

 Hast thou daughters? have a care of their body, and shew not thyself cheerful toward them.

-• When a daughter is showing the characteristics or signs of whoredom (the spirit of Fornication), it’s not something to show one’s self cheerful about as it’s a serious matter to implement protocols to protect her body lest through her liberty to have her way, it leads to her getting enticed or enticing others to get defiled:
+• When a daughter is showing the characteristics or signs of whoredom (the spirit of Fornication), it’s not something to show one’s self cheerful about as it’s a serious matter to educate her on the right ways to go in modesty and implement protocols to protect her body lest through her liberty to have her way, it leads to her getting enticed or enticing others to get defiled:

 Sir 26:10-11